mkslanc/ace-linters/README.md

     mode: new TypescriptMode() // Set the mode of the editor to Typescript });

-// Create a language provider for web worker let languageProvider = LanguageProvider.for(worker);
+// Create a language provider for web worker ( let languageProvider = AceLanguageClient.for(worker);

-// Set global options for the Typescript service languageProvider.setGlobalOptions("typescript", {
-    compilerOptions: {
-        allowJs: true,
-        target: ScriptTarget.ESNext,
-        jsx: JsxEmit.Preserve
-    }
-});

 // Register the editor with the language provider languageProvider.registerEditor(editor);

 ```

-In WebWorkers mode, you need to describe server
+You need to describe server, similar to this:
-on the webworker side.
-Like this:

 *webworker.js*